Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 <br>
 <br>

-**Add or update of python3.11 and python3.11-venv, by idempotent overwrite sequence.**
+**Add or update of python3.11 and python3.11-venv, by idempotent overwrite sequence:**

 First add the software-properties-common package for the add-apt-repository command, if not already installed.